IBM-Cloud/ansible-collection-ibm/docs/ibm_database_info.rst

     The location or the region in which the Database instance exists

+  service (False, str, None)
+    The name of the Cloud Database service

   tags (False, list, None)
     None

-  name (True, str, None)
-    Resource instance name for example, my Database instance

-  service (False, str, None)
-    The name of the Cloud Database service

   iaas_classic_username (False, any, None)
-    (Required when generation = 1) The IBM Cloud Classic Infrastructure (SoftLayer) user name.
+    The IBM Cloud Classic Infrastructure (SoftLayer) user name.
 This can also be provided via the environment variable 'IAAS_CLASSIC_USERNAME'.

   iaas_classic_api_key (False, any, None)
-    (Required when generation = 1) The IBM Cloud Classic Infrastructure API key.
+    The IBM Cloud Classic Infrastructure API key.
 This can also be provided via the environment variable 'IAAS_CLASSIC_API_KEY'.

   region (False, any, us-south)